-By Winston Law Group in Special Needs Planning, Trust Administration
+By admin in Special Needs Planning, Trust Administration

 We asked Robert Fleming, a colleague of Neal Winston through the Special Needs Alliance, for permission to republish his recent post on the topic of appointing a trust protector to monitor and manage a special needs trust for when you no longer can.